 Any driver accumulating 12 penalty points within any given three-year period will be automatically disqualified from driving for six months.
 A lower threshold of 7 penalty points leading to disqualification applies to any driver taking out a first learner permit on or after 1 August 2014 while he or she drives under any learner permit and subsequently during the first two years while he or she is driving under a full driving licence.
 Where a driver has a foreign licence a record will be created and the penalty points recorded on that record.

-The driver is required to surrender his/her licence to the National Driving Licence Service within 10 days of disqualification commencing.
+The driver is required to surrender his/her Irish or foreign driving licence to the National Driver Licence Service within 10 days of disqualification commencing.
 It is an offence not to surrender a licence.
 It is also an offence to drive while disqualified.

 Penalty points do not physically appear on the licence.
 Instead, your points are recorded on your driving licence record.
 These records are held on the National Vehicle and Driver file operated by the Department of Transport, Tourism and Sport.

 If you have committed a driving offence that incurs penalty points you will receive a written notification informing you that points are being added to your driving licence record.
 This notice will include details of your name, address, date time and location of the driving offence concerned.
 It will also confirm that you either paid the fixed charge for the offence or were convicted in the court of such offence.
 The notice will also contain a date on which the notice was issued to you.
 This is the important date as the points will only be added to your licence record 28 days after this date.